 Chili Oil Ingredients

-10 – 12 small dried chilies (1 – 2 inches long) to make 2 tablespoons coarsely chopped chili flakes
+- 10 – 12 small dried chilis (1 – 2 inches long to make 2 tablespoons coarsely chopped chili flakes)

 02 of 07

-Chop the chiles into coarse flakes (it's easiest to do this by processing them in a blender for about 20 seconds).
+- Chop the chilis into coarse flakes (it's easiest to do this by processing them in a blender for about 20 seconds).

-(Handle the chile peppers with care - the oil in capsicum can be very dangerous for your skin and eyes.
-You may want to wear plastic gloves when handling the chile peppers.
-Be sure to wash your hands thoroughly with soap and water afterward).Continue to 3 of 7 below.
+Handle the chile peppers with care.
+The oil in capsicum can be very dangerous for your skin and eyes.
+You may want to wear plastic gloves when handling the chili peppers.
+Be sure to wash your hands thoroughly with soap and water afterward.Continue to 3 of 7 below.

 03 of 07